sbirch/TUSK/README.md

 * `description`: the description of the variable;
 * `files`: a list of file names this variable will appear in (i.e. which tables in the database);
 * `note`: any note accompanying the variable, or null if no note is included.
 * `validEntries`: a map from value names to value descriptions.
-Descriptions are sometimes "Min value" and "Max value" for continuously coded fields. *Note*: values names are and should remains strings even if they represent integer values (in some cases a value of "1" is distinct from "01").
+Descriptions are sometimes "Min value" and "Max value" for continuously coded fields.
+Values names are and should remain strings even if they represent integer values (in some cases a value of "1" is distinct from "01").

 See the [CPS data dictionary 2003-2012](http://www.bls.gov/tus/atuscpscodebk0312.pdf) and [ATUS interview data dictionary 2003-2012](http://www.bls.gov/tus/atusintcodebk0312.pdf)